 - Open DriveLock Enterprise Services / Tenants Right-click <tenant name> / All Tasks / Configure root certificate.
 If the certificate management has not been set up yet, a setup wizard appears.
 Click Next. - To use an existing certificate, select Existing Master Certificate and then select a certificate file.
-When prompted, type the password used to protect the private key, click Next Continue with Step 5 of this procedure.
+Then enter the password to access the certificate contained in the file.
 To create a new, self-signed certificate, select Create new master certificate. - 3.
 Enter the details for the certificate completely in the following dialog. - 4.
 The certificate will now be stored in the DriveLock database.
 Click Finish when the certificate saving is successfully completed.
 In case of an error, you will receive a corresponding error message instead of the success message.
-In this case, run the wizard again.

-Note: When the master certificate has been created and the wizard has finished, certificate and key management is initialized on the server running the DriveLock Enterprise Service and the DriveLock Enterprise Service is restarted.
+In this case, run the wizard again. - Note: When the master certificate has been created and the wizard has finished, certificate and key management is initialized on the server running the DriveLock Enterprise Service and the DriveLock Enterprise Service is restarted.

-7.2.2 Configuring Certificate Management
+6.2.2 Configuring Certificate Management